We may earn affiliate commissions for the recommended products. Learn more.

 Squarespace also wins with uptime.
 After testing it for a month, I can safely say it stayed up 99.99% of the time.
 There were also only a few minor hiccups and no major disruptions.

-In addition, Squarespace can boost your website's performance with its Content delivery network (CDN) technology.
+In addition, Squarespace can boost your website's performance with its Content Delivery Network (CDN) technology.
 It saves parts of your website on servers worldwide so they can be accessed more quickly.
 It also automatically resizes images, so your website loads faster.

-Squarespace offers better performance with CDN
+Squarespace showed better performance than Wix

 Squarespace wins the performance category because its speed is nearly two times better than Wix's.
 It also won the uptime comparison because it gave me 0.11% better uptime.
 On top of all of that, Squarespace uses CDN technology, which gradually boosts your website's performance by optimizing it and storing files worldwide.